IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.5.md

 * Physical birth (flesh) does not grant entry to the kingdom
 * Spirit birth does, and is given by the Holy Spirit
 * **JWs:** "Born of spirit" means becoming a spirit creature (only for a select 144,000)
-* **Illogical:** Paul says "those in the flesh" don't belong to Christ, but "if anyone" has the Spirit, they are Christ's (Rom 8:9).
+* **Illogical:** Paul says "those in the flesh" don't belong to Christ, but "if anyone" has the Spirit, they are Christ's (Romans 8:9).
 Flesh/Spirit contrasts unbelievers vs. believers - not two classes of believers

 ---